Dr. Sophie Huczynska

 interests in algebra and theoretical computer science.
 I am a member of the Centre for Interdiscipinary

 Research in Computational Algebra (CIRCA).

-Please note: I am now working on a part-time basis.
-I can be contacted in the department on Tuesdays, Wednesdays and Fridays until mid-afternoon, and on Monday afternoons.
+Please note: I work on a part-time basis.
+I can be contacted in the department on Mondays and Wednesdays, and until mid-afternoon on all other days.

 Recent/ forthcoming events

 I am on the Scientific Comittee for Fq14 - 14th International Conference on Finite Fields and their Applications - to be held in Vancouver in June 2019.

 I have been on the organizing committees of various conferences, including the 70th British Mathematical Colloquium (St Andrews, 2018), and Fq12 - the 12th International